DanielYKPan/date-time-picker/README.md

       * **[returnObject]=" 'js' "** --- You can set the return object type when you pick a moment from date-time-picker.
 (Default value is 'js', this means the default return object type is javascript Date object.
 The other options are: string, moment, json, array, iso and object).
       * **[viewFormat]=" 'll' "** --- If you set your returnObject as 'string', you need to set the viewFormat.
 (Default value is 'll'.
 You can get more inform about the format from [MomentJS](http://momentjs.com/docs/#/parsing/string-format/)).
       * **[locale]=" 'en' "** --- This date-time-picker has robust support for internationalization.
 (Default value is 'en'.
 If you want to change to French for example, just set [locale]=" 'fr' ".
 You can get more inform about the i18n from [MomentJS-i18n](http://momentjs.com/docs/#/i18n/)).
-      * **[dialogType]=" 'date' "** --- You can set the default dialogType to 'date' or 'time'.
-When you leave it as default ([dialogType]=" 'date' "), the pop-up date-time-picker dialog would display the date calendar.
+      * **[pickerType]=" 'both' "** --- You can set the default dialogType to 'date' or 'time' or 'both'.
+When you leave it as default ([pickerType]=" 'both' "), the date-time-picker dialog would display the date calendar and time slider (you could toggle between them).
-        If you set it as 'time', the pop-up date-time-picker dialog would display time slide bar control dialog.
-But you can still toggle these two dialogs inside the pop-up date-time-picker.
+        If you set it as 'date' or 'time', the date-time-picker dialog would only display date calendar or time slider.
       * **[mode]=" 'popup' "** --- Set the date-time picker mode.
 Default is 'popup'.
-The other choice could be 'dropdown'.
+The options choice could be 'popup', 'dropdown', 'inline'.
+        If you set it as 'inline', the date-time-picker would always show on your web page as a html element.
       * **[hourTime]=" '24' "** --- Set the hour time format (12-hour format or 24-hour format).
 Default is '24'(24-hour format).
 The other choice could be '12'(12-hour format).
       * **[theme]=" 'default' "** --- Set the theme color.
 The default color is Blue.
 Other options include 'green', 'teal', 'cyan', 'grape', 'red', 'gray'.
 You can see the effect from the demo.
       * **Important: Do Not forget the single quote inside the double quote when you set the optional attributes value.**